-This is a crispy line recording direct from the soundboard where Richard sounds if he is singing at you from across the room.
-This recording was released by the Estate of Richard Manuel and was only available as an imported CD.
-It now has been reissued and can be easily found if you so choose to search.
-The recording starts with Richard solo at electric piano honky tonkin the Bobby Charles song "Grow To Old".
-Richard's voice is immediately stunning.
-Even at this later stage in his career when booze and cigarettes had done some damage to his smooth syrupy throat, Richard's lyrical expression was unparalleled.
-After the opener Richard quips,"Thanks, Glad I came", in classic sweet self depreciating fashion.
 "Grow To Old" is followed by one of Richard's signature performances of "Georgia On My Mind".
 Often referred to as the "White Ray Charles" Richard over his many performances of this song almost succeeded in making it his own.
 This version is no different with the indescribable "catch" in Richard's voice eliciting such emotive qualities.
 I recommend the available version from Saturday Night Live 1976 where Richard will make your hair stand up on end.
-He of course felt he "oversang" it, but we can be the judges of that.
+He of course felt he "oversang" it, but we can be the judges of that statement.

 The next song on "Whispering Pines" in an untitled instrumental composed by Richard.
-With a rolling piano melody reminiscent of a New Orleans band original, the track immediately catches the listeners attention with something unique.
+With a rolling piano melody reminiscent of a New Orleans styled band original, the track immediately catches the listeners attention with something unique.
 One critique of Richard toward the end of his life was that he was no longer composing original compositions.
 Well, this track and the upcoming second original featured on the CD prove that melodies were still writing themselves in Richard's head, and he was slowly gaining the confidence to let people hear them in a public setting.
 Without a co writer like Robbie Robertson to edit and add lyrics to Richard's song's he basically stopped writing.
-This is one of the saddest stories in rock history, the loss of new material by Richard Manuel, and the eventual loss of Richard physically from this earth.
-When I listen to this track again, I can hear it on an uncompleted album of new tracks that never happened, featuring all of Richard's friends, Jim Weider, Dr. John, Eric Clapton, Rick Danko, and it makes me reflective on what could have been.
+This ends up being one of the saddest stories in rock history, the loss of new material by Richard Manuel, and the eventual loss of Richard physically from this earth.
+When I listen to this track again, I can hear it on an uncompleted album of new tracks that never happened, featuring all of Richard's friends, Jim Weider, Dr. John, Eric Clapton, Rick Danko, and it urges me to be reflective on what could have been for Richard.

 "Gang Rock" is upcoming as Richard calls everyone up on stage to jam on the J.J.
 Cale tune, "Crazy Mama".
 Rick, Jim Weider, and Sredni Vollmer all join in to help jam on a groovin blues stomp.
 The most extended jamming of the evening takes place on this song, and it is obvious everyone is having a good ol' time sharing riffs.
 This exciting display of" straight rock no chaser",by the aptly named "bandettes" comes in stark contrast to the following two numbers.
 Introduced by Rick as "one of his favorite songs" he asks Richard to sing "She Knows" for the crowd, which Richard does after saying "No".
 Richard puts the venue into stunned silence with his performance on "She Knows" and the following Ray Charles track.
 "Hard Times".
 All I can offer the reader is these two songs take the performance into the stratosphere.
 While its nice to hear the versions of "The Band" songs, it is Richard's interpretations of these two tracks which touch me so deeply its hard to express.
 The ironic lyric in "Hard Times", "I know that one of these days, there will be no more sorrow when I pass away", cuts deep as Richard pushes, pulls and stretches for the notes only he can hit.
 His falsetto flourishes, even slightly dulled with age have an edge that no other rock singer can even compare too.
 These two tracks need to be put under glass, or sent to the moon, or encased in a time capsule, because they are too important to become a memory turning "dusty, old, and grey".
 I am so glad someone thought to immortalize them on this compact disc.